Anti-tank warfare: Helicopter

 Guided anti-tank missiles were first used in a helicopter-borne role by the French in the late 1950s, when they mounted SS.11 wire-guided missiles on Alouette II helicopters.
 Initially there were many teething problems; however, the possibilities, such as providing the ability to attack the more lightly armored top of the tank, were clear.

 Although putting weapons on helicopters (probably) dates back to 1955 with the Bell 47, the first specific attack helicopter that went into mass production was the Bell AH-1 Cobra in 1966.
 The AH-1 was equipped with TOW missiles in 1973 for anti-tank ability.

 The anti-tank helicopter armed with ATGWs (Anti-Tank Guided Weapons) or anti-tank cannons is one of the biggest threats to a modern tank.
 The helicopter can position itself where it is not easily seen from a tank and then attack from any quarter, exposing the weaker parts of the tank's armor.
 The limited visibility from a closed-down tank also makes sighting a helicopter harder.

 Most helicopter-launched ATGWs have sufficient range that they can under the right conditions be fired at a range too long for the tank to retaliate with its own weapons.
-This may change with the Israelis fielding the 105mm and 120mm LAHAT missiles that can be fired from the main gun of the Merkava MBT.
+This may change with the Israelis fielding the 105 mm and 120 mm LAHAT missiles that can be fired from the main gun of the Merkava MBT.
 With both anti-tank and anti-helicopter role, it does level the playing field somewhat.
 The Indian Arjun tank has also been modified to fire this missile.
-The People's Republic of China has developed 100mm gun-launched missiles based on Russian designs such as the GP2 (based on the Russian Bastion).
+The People's Republic of China has developed 100 mm gun-launched missiles based on Russian designs such as the GP2 (based on the Russian Bastion).
 It has been reported to have successfully engaged aerial targets, and is an anti-tank missile.
 Similar missiles are available for Chinese tanks equipped with the 105 mm gun.
 The Russians have also displayed a similar if more advanced system in the Reflex.
 The system involves an automatic targeting of an aerial/land target instigated by a laser warning system.